Senthil-Lakshmikanth/amfoss-tasks/introspection/README.md

 Apart from the academics if I get into the club, I can also improve my coding and other skills side by side which I think will be useful during placements.

 ### How would you contribute back to the club?
+Iam a noob with no experiece and there are already many pros in the club.
+Iam no one infront of them when it comes to contributing.
+But whatever task the club assign to me, I will give my best 💯

 ### Do you have any feedback for the selection process?